junxit/us-congress-bills-114/bill.md

 - **(1)** *Director* The term “Director” means the Director of the Foundation.
 - **(2)** *Foundation* The term “Foundation” means the National Science Foundation established under section 2 of the National Science Foundation Act of 1950 (42 U.S.C.
 1861).
+- **(3)** *Major multi-user research facility* The term “major multi-user research facility” means a science and engineering infrastructure construction project that exceeds the lesser of 10 percent of a Directorate’s annual budget or $100,000,000 in total project cost that is funded in the major research equipment and facilities construction account, or any successor thereto.

 ## § 3.
 Management and oversight of large facilities